wear your support

-They're caretakers protecting our rivers and Lake Michigan with a passion to live, work, and play on the rich bounties of the Fresh Coast.
+Fresh Coast Guardians are caretakers protecting our rivers and Lake Michigan with a passion to live, work, and play on the rich bounties of the Fresh Coast.
 Anyone can join this growing movement.
-What inspires you when it comes to H2O?
+What inspires you when it comes to water?
+Why do you love Lake Michigan and want to protect it?
 What's your WHY?

 Get this FREE shirt

-Send us a photo, tell us what water activity inspires you and you could win a FREE shirt!
+Send us a photo, tell us what water activity inspires you and get a FREE shirt!

 People who support the effort